usama-ayaz/python-battleship/README.md

 All the functions for the endpoints have already been provided in the `/battleship/api.py` file.
 You need to fill the implementation.

+You should add your model and business logic classes into a separate module(s).
+The architecture will also be evaluated.

 ### Creating a New Game